 - Target shooting, or skeet or trap shooting; or

-- Any lawfully recognized firearms activity or event.6
+- Any lawfully recognized firearms activity or event.2

-In 2017, Oklahoma repealed its law prohibiting any person other than an authorized law enforcement officer from boarding a bus with a concealed firearm.9
+In 2017, Oklahoma repealed its law prohibiting any person other than an authorized law enforcement officer from boarding a bus with a concealed firearm.5

-State law also prohibits the transportation of a firearm in a boat, except when hunting animals or fowl in compliance with existing state and federal law.10 Any person in possession of a valid handgun license is not criminally liable for transporting a handgun if the handgun is on or about his or her person while on the boat.11
+State law also prohibits the transportation of a firearm in a boat, except when hunting animals or fowl in compliance with existing state and federal law.6 Any person in possession of a valid handgun license is not criminally liable for transporting a handgun if the handgun is on or about his or her person while on the boat.7

-Finally, no person, property owner, tenant, employer, or business entity is allowed to maintain, establish, or enforce any policy or rule that has the effect of prohibiting any person (except a convicted felon) from transporting and storing firearms in a locked motor vehicle, or from transporting and storing a firearm locked in or locked to a motor vehicle on any property set aside for any motor vehicle.12
+Finally, no person, property owner, tenant, employer, or business entity is allowed to maintain, establish, or enforce any policy or rule that has the effect of prohibiting any person (except a person who has been convicted of a felony) from transporting and storing firearms in a locked motor vehicle, or from transporting and storing a firearm locked in or locked to a motor vehicle on any property set aside for any motor vehicle.8

 - Providing, inter alia, for the licensing of persons to carry handguns, per Okla.
 Stat.
 Ann. tit.
 21 §§ 1289.1 through 1289.17.